nogibjj/IDS706_miniproject3_Mutian/README.md

 # Week 2 Mini Project 2 - Pandas Descriptive Statistics Script

 ## Goal
-modify and introduce Pandas-based descriptive statistics.
+Modify and introduce Polors-based descriptive statistics.

 ## Overview
-This project demonstrates some basic statistical info on the Oscars female dataset with python libraries like pandas,numpy and matplotlib.
+We load a csv file from kaggle dataset which is about bitcoin transactions.
+This project demonstrates some basic statistical info and generates a visualization for data distribution with python libraries like polors,numpy and matplotlib.

 My Work:
-1) Add the required package in requirements.txt. <font style="color:#FF00BB"> **pandas 2.1.0** && **matplotlib 3.4.3** && **numpy 1.22.4** </font>
+1) Add the required package in requirements.txt. <font style="color:#FF00BB"> **polors 0.10.26** && **matplotlib 3.4.3** && **numpy 1.22.4** </font>

 2) Add function "loadDf" in main.py which reads a csv file to a dataframe && "describeData" which loads a dataframe and return a statistical info of that data && "plotData" that plots a scatter fig in which describe the age of each year's Oscar female winners.